TheLancashireman/DhG2/doc/Configuration.md

 The name of the variable can be any sequence of characters.
 DhG2 doesn't check the name, so you can define your own variables.
 The complete set of variables gets passed to the template engine.

-There are two mandatory configuration variables: db_dir and tmpl_path.
+There is only one mandatory configuration variables: db_dir.
 The rest are optional and have reasonable default values.

-There's an example configuration file example.cfg in the DhG2 installation directory.
+There's an minimal configuration file (minimal.cfg) and a comprehensive configuration file (example.cfg) in the DhG2 installation directory.

 ## Configuration variables